iterative/dvc.org/content/blog/2021-07-13-hyperparam-tuning.md

 ### Start tuning with grid search

 Now that you've seen how to run an experiment, we're going to write a small script to automate grid search for us using DVC.
+Using grid search in hyperparameter tuning means you have an exhaustive list of hyperparameter values you want to cycle through.
+Grid search will cover every combination of those hyperparameter values.

 We'll do this by creating queues.
 A queue is how DVC allows us to create experiments that won't be run until later.
 That way we can cycle through multiple hyperparameters quickly instead of manually updating a config file with new hyperparameter values for each experiment run.
 The command syntax for creating queues looks like this:

 ```dvc
 dvc exp run --queue --set-param train.min_split=8